![]() Parents Night Out Friday, July 11, at 5 pm

 ![]() We are a Green Congregation, promoting respect for the interdependent web of all existence.
 Learn more about our UU Green Team.

-![]() Our seven values
+Quick Links ![]() Our seven values

-Read about our relationship with the Unitarians of Korond, Transylvania.
-JUSTICE WORKS Members and friends of the Unitarian Universalists of Sarasota do justice.
+The 2024 General Assembly approved the new Article 2 of the Unitarian Universalist Association's bylaws.
+It articulates our purposes, covenant, shared values, inspirations, inclusion and freedom of belief.
+Click here to read more...
+Graphic by Tanya Webster (chalicedays.org) JUSTICE WORKS Members and friends of the Unitarian Universalists of Sarasota do justice.
 We are involved in the local community and partner with national and international advocacy agencies.
 We have teams dealing with food insecurity, affordable housing, racial justice, environmental justice and reproductive justice and more.
 Please use the links in the black navigation bar at the top of this page to learn more about all our justice teams. |

 We are a

-Welcoming Congregation Our church is a safe space for LGBTQ+ persons.
+Welcoming Congregation Our congregation is a safe space for LGBTQ+ persons.
 We take positions against oppression in our larger community. |

 We are a